 Now that you’re in full-on adult mode, you’ll have to start making some pretty big decisions.
 What are your short-term goals?
 What are your long-term goals?
 How are your finances stacking up to help you get there?

 A good first step to any financial conundrum is to fully evaluate the situation.
-You could start by gathering all of your financial documents including tax statements, bank statements, credit card statements, and statements on student loans or other debts.
-Then, list out all of your monthly expenses—fixed expenses, like rent, and variable, like dining out.
+Start by gathering all of your financial documents including:

 Now, tally up all sources of income and list out your savings.
 After you’ve done this, you should have a pretty clear idea of how much money you’re spending, what you’re spending it on, and how that compares with the money you are bringing in every month.

-Now that you have a big picture view of your spending habits, is there any room to make changes?
-Take a look at any of your current subscription services with monthly payments—if you’re not actively using them, maybe it’s time to cancel.
+Now that you have a big picture view of your spending habits, look for areas where you might be able to make changes.
+Take a look at any of your current subscription services with monthly payments, for example.
+If you’re not actively using them, maybe it’s time to cancel.

 If you’re willing to call your internet or cable provider, you could try to negotiate a lower rate.
 After you’ve made any changes to your spending, make a new budget—one that details how much money you’re going to put toward your student loans, your savings, and your investments.

-If you are having difficulty making monthly payments on your loan due to temporary financial issues, you could consider putting the loan into deferment or forbearance.
-Just know that while the loan is in forbearance you will be responsible for paying the accrued interest on the loan.
+If you are having difficulty making monthly payments on your federal student loan due to temporary financial issues, you could consider putting your federal student loans into deferment or forbearance.
+Just know that while many student loans are in forbearance interest will continue to accrue, making it more expensive to pay off later.

-If you have federal loans, you can change your repayment plan at any time, at no cost to you.
+If you have federal student loans, you can change your repayment plan at any time, at no cost to you.
 The standard repayment plan for federal student loans is a fixed monthly payment over a 10-year term.
-If this is too much for your current financial situation, there are other repayment plans to consider.
+If this is too much for your current financial situation, you might consider other repayment plans.

 The Extended Repayment and Graduated Repayment plans offer repayment terms over 15 or 20 years, which could make your payments more manageable on a monthly basis.